Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/http-v2-api/index.md

     ```

 === "NodeJs"
-    Copy the following command and run it on your browser terminal.
+    Copy the following command and run it on your browser console.
     ```js
     fetch('https://api2.amplitude.com/2/httpapi', {
         method: 'POST',